 Take another use of promotional campaigns.
 Lot of companies do promotional campaigns and they need to store these huge emails and they even track their performances then it is a definite use case for a NoSQL.
 Data is huge..it does not have to be transactional and if we loose some data due to some node failure we will not loose our job.

-a.)
-Prefer redundancy over normalization.
+- Prefer redundancy over normalisation.
 Disk is cheap theortecally infinite and No SQL due to in built horizontal scalability have no problem handling data.
-So when you have to optimize your query do not change your schema but you can store redundant data in separate table suitable for this query only
+So when you have to optimize your query do not change your schema but you can store redundant data in separate table suitable for this query only.

 Design schema for your queries.
 Write down use cases and design your data storage accordingly.
 Do not try to do otherwise as in SQL world.